2019/2020 Competency-Based Task/Competency List for Introduction to Health and Medical Sciences (8302/36 weeks)

 - Explain the function and importance of advance directives for health care.

-- Examine concepts of dealing with dying, death, and grief.
+- Examine the concepts of death and dying.

 - Explain the concept of integrated and holistic care.